cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `next_power_of_2(n: Unsigned) -> Unsigned` returns the smallest integer
   greater than or equal to `n` that is also a power of two.

+* `additive_secret_share(vec: Vec[Field], num_shares: Unsigned, field: type)
+  -> Vec[Vec[Field]]` takes a vector of field elements and returns multiple vectors of the same length, such that they all add up to the input vector, and each proper subset of the vectors are indistinguishable from random.

 # Overview

 ~~~